envill/RCourse3Project/README.md

 ### R packages required

 The R package reshape2 is required to run this script.
-This maybe installed with,
+You have to install it first and then call it... as follow:

 install.package("reshape2")